hashicorp/terraform-provider-azurerm/website/docs/r/attestation.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this attestation provider.
+* `name` - (Required) The name which should be used for this Attestation Provider.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the attestation provider should exist.
 Changing this forces a new resource to be created.